Virologist says Olympics could not be held now; hopeful for July | The Japan Times

 Oshitani said he was most concerned about a “Wuhan-type” of outbreak taking place in Africa or other parts of Asia and having cases imported into Japan.
 He said if that happened “it may get difficult to have” the Olympics.
 But he also suggested Japan might be able to handle it.

-“So what we have to do now is try to prevent such a thing from happening,” he added.
-He said the Japanese government should support countries so they don’t have “that kind of situation.”
+“So what we have to do now is try to prevent such a thing from happening,” he added, saying the Japanese government should support countries so they don’t have “that kind of situation.”

 “Whether the outbreak will last until the Olympic date or not depends upon the virus and the societal effort and joint international community,” he said at a news conference.
-“Nobody can predict whether we can contain the virus or put an end to this outbreak before the Olympic starts.
+“Nobody can predict whether we can contain the virus or put an end to this outbreak before the Olympics start.
 That’s anybody’s guess.”

 He added it was not a “big question mark, but there is a question mark.”